teacher in orange shirt asking question to students who are raising hands onpoint prize

 About the OnPoint Community Builder award

-The Community Builder award aims to provide funding for schools to complete a project that is enriching to the school, students, and faculty.
-The award provides four schools with a $2,000 prize, while one lucky school, determined by online community votes, receives a $5,000 prize.
-In considering which applications will be selected as finalists, the following criteria is considered:
+The Community Builder Award aims to provide funding for schools to complete projects that enrich the school, students, and faculty.
+The award grants four schools a $2,000 prize, while one lucky school—determined by online community votes—receives a $5,000 prize.
+When selecting finalists, the following criteria are considered:

 Creativity and community